The tree packing conjecture for trees of almost linear maximum degree: Introduction

 Gy\'arf\'as~\cite{GyaLeh} formulated this conjecture in 1978, and again for a long time it was known only for specific path-like and star-like families.
 However even packing the few largest trees is already difficult: Balogh and Palmer~\cite{Balogh2013} showed in 2013 that one can pack the largest about $n^{1/4}$ trees into $K_{n+1}$.
 Again, the first general approximate result is~\cite{BHPT}, and the theorem of Joos, Kim, K\"uhn and Osthus~\cite{JKKO} mentioned above proves also that the tree packing conjecture holds for any family of bounded degree trees when $n$ is sufficiently large.

-Moving away from trees, Messuti, R\"odl and Schacht~\cite{MRS} and Ferber, Lee and Mousset~\cite{FLM} considered approximate packings of bounded-degree graphs which were non-expanding in a suitable sense.
+Moving away from trees, Messuti, R\"odl and Schacht~\cite{MRS} and Ferber, Lee and Mousset~\cite{FLM} considered approximate packings of bounded-degree graphs which are non-expanding in a suitable sense.
 Subsequently, Kim, K\"uhn, Osthus and Tyomkyn~\cite{KKOT} proved a packing version of the blow-up lemma, which in particular allows for approximate packings of general bounded-degree graphs.
 In another direction, moving away from bounded-degree graphs, Ferber and Samotij~\cite{FerSam} proved an approximate version of the tree packing conjecture for trees of maximum degree $O(n/\log n)$.
 We should remark that both these results apply in more generality than packing into $K_n$.
 Indeed, \cite{KKOT} in fact allows for packing into a Szemer\'edi partition, while~\cite{FerSam} works also in sparse random graphs.

-For packings into complete graphs, the following result generalises both~\cite{KKOT,FerSam}.
-A graph is said to be \emph{$D$-degenerate} if there is an ordering of its vertices such that each vertex has at most $D$ neighbours preceding it in the order.
+For packings into complete graphs, the following result from~\cite{DegPack} generalises both~\cite{KKOT,FerSam}.\footnote{Version~2 on the arXiv of~\cite{DegPack} appeared in a journal,~\cite{DegPack_Advances}.
+The current arXiv version~4 of~\cite{DegPack} corrects an error in the journal version (described in~\cite[Section 1.1]{DegPack}).
+Numbering of theorems and lemmas in these versions is identical.} A graph is said to be \emph{$D$-degenerate} if there is an ordering of its vertices such that each vertex has at most $D$ neighbours preceding it in the order.
 Many interesting families of graphs are degenerate---for example trees are $1$-degenerate and planar graphs are $5$-degenerate.

 \begin{theorem}[{\cite[Theorem~\ref{PAPERpackingdegenerate.thm:MAINunbounded}]{DegPack}}] For every $D\in\NN$ and $\eta>0$, there exists $n_{0}\in\NN$ and $c>0$ so that for each $n>n_{0}$ the following holds.
 Suppose that $\left(G_s\right)_{s\in\mathcal{F}}$ is a family of $D$-degenerate graphs of orders at most $n$ and maximum degrees at most $\frac{cn}{\log n}$, whose total number of edges is at most $\binom{n}{2}-\eta n^2$.
 Then $\left(G_s\right)_{s\in\mathcal{F}}$ packs into $K_{n}$. \end{theorem}